Haley Reinhart: Philanthropy

 In 2015, Reinhart joined her father for a concert at the Chicago Auto Show First Look Charity Event, held in February.
 Additionally, in mid-December she performed for the children at UC Davis Children's Hospital in Sacramento, California, with the help of Casey Abrams, before joining radio DJ Kory for Mix 96's "Mix Cares For Kids" Radiothon, which was held inside of the hospital.
 As part of her 2016 radio promotion tour for "Can't Help Falling in Love", Reinhart performed with The Band Perry at Revolution Hall on February 20, 2016, for The Buzz's concert in support of the Children's Cancer Association.
 She also performed for a special Mix Lounge live event at the Boston Flower & Garden Show Preview Party on March 15, 2016.
 All proceeds were donated to the Genesis Foundation for Children.
 Also in March, Reinhart performed at Dell Children's Medical Center during SXSW as part of the "West of the Fest" venue.
 The show was sponsored by the Children's Cancer Association and aimed to "infuse the hospital environment with the healing power of music."

 On April 30, 2016, Reinhart held a Better benefit concert at Durty Nellie's Pub in Palatine, Illinois for the development of multimedia sexual abuse prevention curriculum for the PAVE and Erin's Law organizations.
 Her concert was held in conjunction with The Empowerment Summit, which provided professional presentations on topics including sexual abuse and mental health.
 Of the show, Reinhart stated:

 "the new album is going to be released the day before, so it's going to be a big homecoming on lots of levels.
 I'm also going to have my parents' band backing me up for that show, which is going to be great.
 And the cause itself is something I've really wanted to put energy and time into since I was a young girl.
 Plus, April happens to be Sexual Assault awareness month.
 I'm just happy to be a part of it."

-On January 28, 2017, Reinhart served as a celebrity guest judge alongside Casey Abrams, Clark Beckham, and Anthony Federov for an American Idol-style benefit concert titled Rally Idol, which featured performances by six children affected by childhood cancer.
+On January 28, 2017, Reinhart served as a celebrity guest judge alongside Casey Abrams, Clark Beckham, and Anthony Federov for an American Idol-style benefit concert, Rally Idol, which featured performances by six children affected by childhood cancer.
 Produced by television production technology students at the Chattahoochee Technical College, all proceeds from the event went to the Rally Foundation, which works to find cures and treatments for childhood cancers.
 On October 7, 2017, Reinhart performed at the 4th Annual Pongo Environmental Awards in West Pasadena, California.
 The event honored environmental achievement in film, science, conservation, and technology, and celebrated Orang Utan Republik Foundation's (OURF) tenth anniversary as well as their mission to save critically endangered Orangutans and their habitat.